Relationship and Sexuality Education (RSE)

 The report also notes the growing use of social media and online safety and the challenges that these present to schools and young people is a matter of concern.

 The ETI has reported considerable variation in the effectiveness and range of approaches taken by schools in delivering the taught elements of the preventative curriculum.
 It also found that too many schools avoid, or cover with insufficient depth, many of the more sensitive aspects of the RSE curriculum.
-The report presents an important opportunity for all of us, at both system and school level, to reflect on how the preventative curriculum, of which RSE is an important part, is delivered to our children and young people, and how we can effect the changes needed which it identifies.
+The report presents an important opportunity at both system and school level, to reflect on how the preventative curriculum, of which RSE is an important part, is delivered to our children and young people, and how we can give effect to the changes needed which it identifies.

-The Secretary of State (SoS) is under a statutory duty under the Northern Ireland (Executive Formation etc) Act 2019 to implement recommendation 86(d) of the Report of the Committee on the Elimination of Discrimination of Women (CEDAW).
-Therefore, on the 6 June Regulations to amend the Education (Northern Ireland) Order 2006, and the Education (Curriculum Minimum Content) Order (Northern Ireland) 2007 in relation to RSE Key Stage 3 and 4 were laid before Parliament.
+The Secretary of State is required by section 9 of the Northern Ireland (Executive Formation etc) Act 2019 to implement recommendation 86(d) of the Report of the Committee on the Elimination of Discrimination of Women (CEDAW).
+Therefore, Regulations to amend the Education (Northern Ireland) Order 2006, and the Education (Curriculum Minimum Content) Order (Northern Ireland) 2007 in relation to RSE key stage 3 and 4 were laid before Parliament.

 Resources